Pecan Pralines Recipe

 Let’s uncover the culinary journey to creating these delectable Pralines:

-Using medium heat, bring a frying pan to temperature.
+Using medium heat, bring a skillet to temperature.
 Add the sugar and brown sugar, mixing until they dissolve, creating your caramel base.

 2. Infusing Flavors: